-Makhasaneni (Rural The area is very rural, steep and the dwellings are dispersed; in 7 Housing) terms of bulk services: most parts of the area are electrified and 1 Tiousing) the community uses communal stand pipes as a water source.
+5 Mgabhi(Rural Housing) The area is very rural and dwellings are very much dispersed, the area is also very steep.
+The issue of land ownership has not yet been resolved and this has poses a challenge in the provision of houses to the ward.
+6 Esibayeni Rural Housing Project Ekuthuleni (Mission Property) Rural Housing Project The terrain of the area is steep and this becomes the confronting factor in the delivery of material to areas away from main road.
+The area consists of mission property and it is one of the Land Reform projects currently underway.
+The area is largely rural, semi dispersed, steep and in terms of bulk services: most parts of the area are electrified and the community uses communal stand pipes as a water source.
+7 Makhasaneni (Rural Housing) The area is very rural, steep and the dwellings are dispersed; in terms of bulk services: most parts of the area are electrified and the community uses communal stand pipes as a water source.
 The project consist of 1000 houses Hawule(Rural Housing) The area is rural, steep and dwellings are semi dispersed, in terms of bulk services: the area is not entirely electrified and communities use water tanks as a source of water.
-8 Dubeni/Mabhungu The area is mountainous.
-The area does have provision of water Housing Project (Rural and electricity.
-Housing) The project consist of 360 houses 9 Nomponjwane Rural The terrain of the area is mostly of gently gradient.
-There is housing Project electricity and water yet some of the areas uses jojo tanks. Č, 5 5 5 7 7 10 Nomponjwane Rural The terrain of the area is mostly of gently gradient.
-There is housing Project electricity and water yet some of the areas does not have stand ι, pipes and mainly uses jojo tanks. r r 11 Ogelweni Rural Housing The project consist of 1000 housing units Project 12 Obuka Rural Housing The project consist of 1000 housing units which is shared with Project ward 13 13 Obuka Rural Housing The project consist of 1000 housing units which is shared with Project ward 12 Mulu 12
+8 Dubeni/Mabhungu Housing Project (Rural Housing) The area is mountainous.
+The area does have provision of water and electricity.
+The project consist of 360 houses 9 Nomponjwane Rural housing Project The terrain of the area is mostly of gently gradient.
+There is electricity and water yet some of the areas uses jojo tanks.
+10 Nomponjwane Rural housing Project The terrain of the area is mostly of gently gradient.
+There is electricity and water yet some of the areas does not have stand pipes and mainly uses jojo tanks.
+11 Ogelweni Rural Housing Project The project consist of 1000 housing units 12 Obuka Rural Housing Project The project consist of 1000 housing units which is shared with ward 13 13 Obuka Rural Housing Project The project consist of 1000 housing units which is shared with ward 12